- Home

 What takes this recipe to the next level are the dumplings.
 And because they only contain butter, flour, and cheese, you might have these ingredients to hand anyway (leave out the cheese if you’re vegan or don’t have any at home).

-With sweet potatoes and beans being some of the cheapest ingredients around, the most expensive ingredient is probably the chipotle paste, which you can buy and use for multiple recipes!
+With sweet potatoes and beans being some of the cheapest ingredients around, the most expensive ingredient is probably the chipotle paste, which you can buy and use for multiple recipes.

-5. Leftover chicken soup
+5. Chicken soup

 The great thing about this hearty soup is that aside from being budget-friendly, it’s incredibly versatile, and you can adapt it to use up whatever’s in your fridge.